pulcy/helix/README.md

 Helix uses SSH connections to nodes to be to bootstrap a highly available Kubernetes cluster on them.

+Helix supports nodes using different architectures.
+So far, it supports `arm` and `amd64`.

 It will bootstrap:

 - A multi-node ETCD cluster